-Good morning to all of you Asia session forex fiends!
-The Bank of Japan came out with their latest decision on monetary policy, and it looks like it wasn’t what I was expecting.
+Good morning to all of you Asia session forex friends!
+The Bank of Japan came out with its latest decision on monetary policy, and it looks like it wasn’t what I was expecting.
 Since it wasn’t what I hoped for, I took action and adjusted quickly.

 Before you move on, for those who are not familiar with my framework, signals, setups, or acronyms, please visit my discretionary trading framework blog.